Mike has written many articles on guns and the 2nd amendment. He has a way of presenting complex issues in an easy-to-understand way.

 Psychologists also use a five-factor OCEAN model to assess a set of five core personality traits.
 They are Openness to experience, Conscientiousness, Extraversion, Agreeableness, and Neuroticism.

 Mark Mellman, head of a polling group for many notable politicians, found while using the OCEAN model that liberals are more open to new experiences, novelty and disruption; conservatives prefer stability and the status quo.
 Liberals are more tolerant of mess, ambiguity, and uncertainty; conservatives prefer tidiness, clarity, and certainty.

 It should be noted that "conservatives" and "liberals" in this context refer to the continuum of left and right, not one extreme or the other.

 My New Understanding

-I can now understand why AGCP have a strong tendency to support the 2nd amendment because it does fit their psychological profile with the need for law and order.
-While GCP are always looking for change and do not have the need for as much order and control as AGCP.
-Therefore, they lean more towards reasonable gun control legislation.
+I can now understand why AGCP have a strong tendency to support the Second Amendment; it does fit their psychological profile with the need for law and order.
+The GCP, on the other hand, is always looking for change and does not have the need for as much order and control as AGCP.
+Therefore, they lean more toward reasonable gun control legislation.

-I also now understand why AGCP feel burdened with any further gun control because they feel they already have orderly lives and they feel they are law abiding citizens.
+I also now understand why AGCP feel burdened with any further gun control because they feel they already have orderly lives and they feel they are law-abiding citizens.
 Why should they have to comply with more rules that are not going to help them?
 Also, I can understand why the word “control” upsets them.
-It’s because they feel they already have control and if they give that control to to more legislative policies and procedures, then they lose their control.
+It’s because they feel they already have control, and if they give that control to more legislative policies and procedures, then they lose their control.